Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Add-AzureRmServiceFabricNode.md

 ```

 ### -ResourceGroupName
-Specify the name of the resource group.
+Specifies the name of the resource group.

 ```yaml
 Type: String